Type-B-Digital/hiring-react-native-todo/README.md

    - Rationale for chosen local storage method
    - (If used) Rationale for global state management
    - A short demo video or GIF of the app in use
+6. Fill [this form](https://forms.gle/4USChaac1x3qWFd76) to officially submit your work

-> ⚠️ Submissions without a completed PR template or demo video may not be considered.
+> ⚠️ Submissions may not be considered if the instructions are not followed correctly

 ---

 ## ⏳ Time Expectation

-We expect this task to take around **2–4 hours**.
+We expect this task to take around **4–6 hours**.
 Please don’t over-optimize — the goal is to assess your ability to build and ship clean, functional React Native UIs with basic persistence.

 ---

 ## ✅ Evaluation Criteria

+- Instructions followed
 - Visual accuracy to the Figma design
 - Functional completeness of all features
 - Code structure and modularity